 Students should make their career intentions known early in their program of study so they may be guided appropriately and use their electives to achieve their academic goals.
 It is the student's responsibility to be aware of the specific prerequisites required by their graduate school(s) of interest as prerequisites may differ between universities offering the same program.
-All CSD students must submit proof of First Aid and CPR certification prior to completion of the Communication Sciences and Disorders program.
-Copies of the certifications must be submitted to the Department of Health and Human Performance office (ELH 710) no later than the midpoint of the semester preceding the student's final semester.
+All CSD students must submit proof of First Aid and CPR certification before completion of the Communication Sciences and Disorders program.
+Copies of the certifications must be submitted to the CSD/SLP Program Support Coordinator (ELH 826) no later than the midpoint of the semester preceding the student's final semester.
 Minimum requirements include Adult, Child, and Infant CPR with AED and Basic First Aid.
 Students applying to graduate programs are strongly advised to consult with those programs to identify the certifications suitable to meet their goals.
 For instance, some graduate programs may only accept certifications if granted by the American Red Cross or the American Heart Association.
 Recommended certifications include the following: CPR certification - American Heart Association-Health Care Provider, American Red Cross-Professional Rescuer, or Basic Life Support (BLS) for Healthcare Providers from the American Red Cross; First-Aid Certification - American Heart Association or American Red Cross.

-Graduating Communication Sciences and Disorders majors must possess a minimum overall grade point average of 3.0 and a grade point average of 3.0 or higher within the major.
-All major courses (CSD) and cognate courses must be completed with a minimum grade of "C." Students may progress and take any course within the CSD major provided the pre-requisite course(s) for that course have been completed with a minimum grade of "C."
+Graduating Communication Sciences and Disorders majors must possess a minimum overall grade point average of 2.75 and a grade point average of 2.75 or higher within the major.
+All major courses (CSD) and cognate courses must be completed with a minimum grade of "C." Students may progress and take any course within the CSD major provided the pre-requisite course(s) for that course has been completed with a minimum grade of "C."